Gr-Jeannerat-unige/3D_DISPA_1D_NMR_spectra/README.md

 Not very surprising when remembering that

 ![](eqcircl.png)
+(from Jeannerat, D. [Analysis of the Phases of Signals in Two-Dimensional NMR.
+In eMagRes](https://archive-ouverte.unige.ch/unige:93864/ATTACHMENT01); Encyclopedia of Magnetic Resonance; Wiley, 2017.)

 ## Octave/Matlab program
 Make your owne 3D representation of a complex Lorentzian in Matlab or Octave